Xique-Xique

-Xique-Xique is a municipality in the state of Bahia in the North-East region of Brazil.
+Xique-Xique (/ˌʃiːkiˈʃiːki/ SHEE-kee-SHEE-kee; /pt/) is a municipality in the state of Bahia in the North-East region of Brazil.
 Its estimated population in 2020 was 46,523 inhabitants.
 It is situated on the right bank of São Francisco River and is a regional economic center.
 Xique-Xique takes its name from a cactus, Xiquexique gounellei, common to the region.

 The first exploratory expedition to the region was in 1545, and carried out by the administration of Tomé de Souza (1503–1579), the first governor-general of the Portuguese colony of Brazil.
 A fazenda, or large-scale plantation, was established Cabo da Ipueira in the 17th century by the Portuguese Theobaldo Miranda Pires de Carvalho.
 Before ending the seventeenth century a gold-mining group called the Sierra Assuruá settled in Belvedere Island created the 1st core population inhabited by Europeans.